ayushi25jaiswal/ayushi-blog/README.md

 ## Blogging Website using Flask

-Created using Python Flask and SQLite for a Blogging website.
+Created using Python Flask and SQLite.

 ### Installation Requirements (libraries)